DEEPAK1164/NamasteNodeJs/season-2/dev-tinder-web/README.md

    -if token is not present redirect user to login page -Logout Feature
    -get the feed and add it to the store
-   -build the user card on feed
+   -build the user card on fee-edit profile feature -show toast message on save of profile.
+   -see all my connections